indygreg/PyOxidizer/tugger/docs/tugger_code_signing.rst

 ``macos-application-bundle-creation``
    When a macOS Application Bundle is created by Tugger.

-   This will be triggered by :py:meth:`MacOsApplicationBundlerBuilder.build()`.
+   This will be triggered by :py:meth:`MacOsApplicationBundleBuilder.build()`.

 ``windows-installer-creation``
    When a Windows installer file is created by Tugger.